JulianOzelRose/TRR-SaveMaster/README.md

 you must restart your game in order for the changes to take effect.

 This savegame editor has an auto backup feature, which will automatically create backups of your savegame file before writing.
 It is enabled by default.
 You can toggle this feature on or off by clicking "File", then checking "Backup before saving".
-The backup will be saved in the same directory as your savegame file, with a `.bak` extension.
+The backup will be saved in the same directory as your savegame file, with `.bak` suffixed to the file name.
 It is highly recommended that you leave this feature enabled.
 While this savegame editor has been thoroughly tested and employs error handling to prevent faulty writes, no system is perfect.
 Regular backups can safeguard your progress in the event of unforeseen issues or errors during the editing process.
 If you would like to manually create a backup of your savegame file, you can also do this by clicking "File" then "Create backup".